-- Stock indexes and stock averages are used to measure changes in a representative grouping of stocks - Stock indexes weight the stocks according to their market capitalization.
+- Stock indexes and stock averages are used to measure changes in a representative grouping of stocks.
+They are used for the following purposes: - 1.
+Gauge the overall performance of the stock market - Performance measurement tool - 3.
+Create index mutual funds - 4.
+Serve as underlying interest for options and futures - Stock indexes weight the stocks according to their market capitalization.
 Stock averages weight the stocks according to their market price